 Malaria and regions within country:

 There is a high risk of P.Vivax and P.Falciparum malaria in the southern half of the country.
-There is a low to know risk in other areas including Kathmandu and treks in the Himalayas.
-(See map above).
+There is a low to no risk in other areas including Kathmandu and treks in the Himalayas.